michaelolof/errx/README.md

 ## Performant (No reflection)
 The errx module has no need for reflection because it relies on statically generated timestamps instead of stack traces

+## Editor Support
+You can automate the creation of timestamps on VSCode by using the [HypserSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips) extension that allows you execute javascript in your code snippets